 Insurance offered by cruises and air suppliers also usually lack abundant causes to cancel.
 For example, if you opt for cruise or airline insurance and suddenly need to cancel your trip or leave your destination for reasons that don’t fall within the insurance policy you purchased, you will forfeit your nonrefundable costs or have to cover all related expenses out-of-pocket.
 That could be a large chunk of money out of your travel budget (yikes!).

-When purchasing a general retail policy (which is what we recommend!), you’ll find comprehensive travel insurance policies that include more robust benefits, especially when comparing them to benefits offered by cruise and air suppliers.
+When purchasing a general retail policy (which is what we recommend!), you’ll find comprehensive travel insurance plans that include more robust benefits, especially when comparing them to benefits offered by cruise and air suppliers.
 When comparing policies on Yonder, you’ll find:

-At the end of the day, every traveler should be able to easily access trip insurance that offers them full coverage at a fair price.
+At the end of the day, every traveler should be able to easily access trip insurance that offers them comprehensive coverage at a fair price.
 Turns out it pays (literally) to compare policies instead of selecting the default option provided by cruise corporations or airline companies.